Diverse multi-year or one-time projects

 Here's a sampling of some of the notable and diverse projects we've done.

-CBM Work in Central Raton Basin
+Coalbed Methane (CBM) Produced Water Work in the Central Raton Basin of Colorado

-As part of our work for four CBM producers in the Raton Basin, in southern Colorado, Martin and Wood developed multiple one-year Substitute Water Supply Plans (SWSPs) that required replacement of the depletions to the Purgatoire and Apishapa Rivers caused by pumping of CBM wells in producing areas of the Raton and Vermejo Formations where the groundwater was considered tributary.
+As part of our work for four CBM producers in the Raton Basin, in southern Colorado near Trinidad, Martin and Wood developed multiple one-year Substitute Water Supply Plans (SWSPs) that required replacement of the depletions to the Purgatoire and Apishapa Rivers caused by pumping of CBM wells in producing areas of the Raton and Vermejo Formations where the groundwater was considered tributary.
 The depletion calculations were carried out utilizing the Central Raton Basin Groundwater Flow Model and considered the actual historical water pumping for over 2,000 producing tributary wells and projected pumping for newly constructed or planned wells potentially placed into production during the SWSP plan year.
 Once the depletion volumes were obtained, the SWSP application indicating how out-of-priority depletions would be replaced was prepared and submitted to the Division of Water Resources for review and approval each year.
 This required working with the Division to develop acceptable accounting forms and reporting procedures.
 Following the approval of the SWSPs, Martin and Wood was responsible for interfacing with the CBM Producers, Division Engineer, and local Water Commissioners for administration and implementation of the SWSP.

 Martin and Wood continues to work for the CBM Producers regarding augmentation supplies, storage ponds, calculation of depletions, and the long-term plan to prevent injury to senior water rights holders through an augmentation plan currently pending in Case No. 10CW02, Division 2.

-Bluff Lake Nature Center
+Bluff Lake Nature Center (pro bono)

 Bluff Lake Nature Center is a nonprofit agency that owns and manages a unique urban wildlife refuge and outdoor classroom in Denver.
 The refuge is home to an abundance of animals and native plants, which thrive in a variety of habitats.